apache/incubator-heron/website/content/docs/getting-started-troubleshooting.md

     If the output looks like a normal IP address, such as `127.0.0.1`, you don't have this issue.
-    If the output is similar to the above, you need to modify `/etc/hosts` file to correctly resolve localhost, as shown below.
+    If the output is similar to the above, you need to modify the `/etc/hosts` file to correctly resolve localhost, as shown below.

     1. Run the following command, whose output is your computer's hostname.